TomAndJerrys2/Coffee-OS/README.md

 - https://github.com/TomAndJerrys2/Coffee-Emulator
 - https://github.com/TomAndJerrys2/Coffee-SQL
 - https://github.com/TomAndJerrys2/Coffee-Chat
+- Browser (CoffeeSurf),

-- Browser, Virtual Container system (similar to docker) and CoffeeLang are coming in the next wave of projects :)
+- Virtual Container system (similar to docker - VirtualBean)
+- CoffeeLang (Native CoffeeOS and Cross-Platform Programming Language)
+- Custom Library Implementation(s) in /src/clib

+This and everything in it are mainly passion projects.
+Maintainability will be a question of whether I keep adding features, which I most likely will!